logo

 • dates e.g. when posted, when applications close, potential start date (optional).

-Supervisors may also approach their immigration adviser professional organisation which may be able to advertise available supervisors to its members.
+Supervisors may also approach their immigration adviser professional organisation to advertise available supervisors to its members.

-Consider a provisional licence applicant as you would a prospective employee - expect a professional cover letter and CV and to interview the person.
+Provisional licence applicants are like prospective employees - expect a professional cover letter and CV and to interview the person.

 Top